 (B) Records for companion animals shall include identifying information such as age, sex, species and breed or description and the animal's name, if known.
 Animals used for economic purposes that are treated on an individual basis shall be similarly identified.
 Animals used for economic purposes that are treated on a herd basis may be identified collectively, provided the treatment information is reflective of accepted medical practice for the species and lists doses of all drugs dispensed and administered.

-(C) All regulated substances shall be recorded and required by federal and/or state regulations.
+(C) All regulated substances shall be recorded as required by federal and/or state regulations.

 (D) Records, including imagery, diagnostic tests, laboratory data, surgery reports, progression of the disease process and other pertinent information, shall be maintained by the treating practice.
 Records shall be released upon request from a treating veterinarian and must be returned to the originating practice within a reasonable time.
 Copies of records must be available upon request from the owner of an animal at a reasonable cost to the owner.